Teng-Xu-Marco/Teng-Xu-Marco/README.md

 -->

-# I'm Marco Xu, a Fullstack developer based in Vancouver, Canada.
+Welcome to my page.

 ---

 ### About Me

-I am a proficient full-stack developer with over 7 years of experience in engineering design, programming, and problem-solving.
+I am a proficient Fullstack developer with over 7 years of experience in engineering design, programming, and problem-solving.
 My expertise spans JavaScript, React, Node.js, and SQL/NoSQL databases, and I have a strong background in web application and network security.
 I thrive in fast-paced environments and am passionate about delivering high-quality software solutions.

 ### Work Experience